 You’ve seen the ads during local news broadcasts and on late-night television.
 You might have heard about a friend’s cousin’s brother-in-law.
 Now, after a short discussion with your doctor that seemed like it lasted years, mesothelioma is real—your own reality.
-You have the cancer linked to breathing in asbestos fibers.
+You have cancer linked to breathing in asbestos fibers.
 What can you do?

 - Facts About Asbestos Use by Railroads and Mesothelioma Among Railroad Workers

 - How Railroad Illness Attorneys Prove On-the-Job Asbestos Exposure Caused Mesothelioma

 - Does Using Talcum Powder Raise the Risk for Cancer?